Jaroslav Falta: Motorcycle racing career

 At the final event of the 1974 season, Falta took the lead in the first moto and appeared to be heading for victory while Moisseev was struggling with rear suspension failure.
 When Falta came upon the slowing Russian rider and tried to pass him, the KTM rider made an attempt to obstruct him allowing second and third place riders, Harry Everts and Håkan Andersson to catch up.
 At one point Falta attempted to pass Moisseev, but the Russian rider collided with him causing him to fall off his bike.
 Falta was quickly able to remount but, finished the race in third place, losing some more points to Moisseev.
 Falta now had to win the final moto to have any chance to claim the world championship.
 As the race began, Falta once again jumped into the lead.
 Moisseev was forced to retire on the seventh lap with mechanical problems.
 A win looked certain, but Falta came upon two Russian riders, Victor Popenko and Eugeny Rybaltchenko, and both appeared to attempt to block Falta's passing attempts.
 Falta continued to pressure the two riders, and during another passing attempt, Rybaltchenko rode into him, knocking the Czech rider down.
 Falta remounted in third place, and race officials waved the black flag at the two Russian riders, disqualifying them from the race.
 Falta was able to catch up and pass Everts and Gaston Rahier to recapture the lead and win the race.
 This apparently clinched the world championship for Falta.
 However, two hours after the conclusion of the race, the FIM received a protest from the Russian team, alleging Falta had jumped the start.
 FIM jury officials ultimately sided with the Russian team and instituted a one-minute penalty on Falta.
 The penalty dropped him to eighth place, handing the world championship to Moisseev and relegating Falta to second place in the final standings.

+Falta competed in his final World Championship race at the 1982 250cc Spanish Grand Prix at the age of 31.
+He won 16 individual heat races and 4 Grand Prix victories during his world championship racing career.
+He was a 250cc Motocross Vice Champion (1974) and a five-time Czechoslovak Motocross National Champion (1970, 1977-1980).
+Falta was a member of three Czechoslovak Trophée des Nations teams (1971-1973) and two Motocross des Nations teams (1976, 1978).
 Although Falta failed to win the world championship, he showed impressive ability when he defeated three-time 500cc world champion Roger De Coster to win the 1974 Super Bowl of Motocross at the Los Angeles Coliseum.